 - Goldenrod (Solidago): 2 to 8

 - Oriental poppy (Papaver orientale): 3 to 7

 - Common lilac shrubs (Syringa vulgaris): 3 to 7

 - PeeGee hydrangeas (Hydrangea paniculata): 3 to 8

 Examples of plants that are not very cold-hardy include:

-While northern gardeners often single themselves out as being constrained by planting zones (as in, "I wish I lived in a climate warm enough that I could overwinter purple shamrocks outdoors"), sometimes the constraints do work the other way.
-For example, gardeners in very hot climates have trouble growing plants with chilling requirements, such as crocus bulbs, which northern gardeners grow with ease.
+But the constraints do work the other way, too.
+For example, gardeners in very hot climates have trouble growing plants with chilling requirements, such as Crocus bulbs, which northern gardeners grow with ease.